 One of Oscar Deutsch’s large, opulent, art deco cinemas (its name: ‘Oscar Deutsch Entertains Our Nation’; in fact the name for a Greek theatre, and a common name for cinemas in Italy and France), designed to attract the middle class.
-My parents would go to no other cinema in town, for years went every week, regardless of the film.
+My parents would go to no other cinema in town, for years they went every week, regardless of the film.
 Taken over in 1941 by J Arthur Rank, he of the gong and the rhyming slang.
 I saw all the Cecil B de Mille epics on its vast Cinemascope screen – the screen widening before my eyes – and some 3D films, dodging the arrows.
 I went every week to Saturday Morning Pictures.
-(My two regrets on going to the grammar school: no soccer, and no Saturday Morning Pictures, because we had classes then.
+(My two regrets on going to the grammar school: no soccer; and no Saturday Morning Pictures, because we had classes then.
 Both part of the project, I realise now, to separate ‘intelligent’ working-class kids from our roots, to co-opt us.
-But that’s another story.) galloping home on Trigger, suddenly realising that the world I was riding through was more real but less meaningful, unsure what that meant but sure that it was important.
+But that’s another story.)
+Afterwards, riding home on Trigger, suddenly realising that the world I was galloping through was more real but less meaningful than the world in the film, unsure what that meant, but sure that it was important.
 In 1971 the stalls became a bingo hall, the circle was converted into two screens.
 Closed in 2004 when the multiplex opened.
 Demolished in 2010, replaced with a Travelodge hotel.